2008 Nagaland Legislative Assembly election

-Elections to the Nagaland Legislative Assembly were held in February 2008 to elect members of the 60 constituencies in Nagaland, India.
+Elections to the Nagaland Legislative Assembly were held in March 2008 to elect members of the 60 constituencies in Nagaland, India.
 The Indian National Congress won the most votes, while the Nagaland Peoples Front won the most seats and Neiphiu Rio was appointed as the Chief Minister of Nagaland.
 The number of constituencies was set as 60 by the recommendation of the Delimitation Commission of India.

-Voters queuing up in Kohima to cast their votes for the election.
+Voters queuing up in Jotsoma village (Western Angami Constituency) to cast their votes for the election.